Javascript is not enabled.

 The original order instructed the attorney general not to take action to enforce the TikTok ban for 75 days, “to allow my administration an opportunity to determine the appropriate course forward in an orderly way that protects national security while avoiding an abrupt shutdown of a communications platform used by millions of Americans.”

 Any eventual shutdown has potentially devastating consequences for 170 million monthly users who’ve made the app wildly popular in the United States.
-Many of them are “grandfluencers” and others 50 and older, including some who leverage the platform to earn or supplement their income.
+Many of them are “grandfluencers” and others 50 and older, including some who leverage the platform to earn or supplement their income or to support charitable causes.

 In January, before President Trump signed the first executive order, TikTok briefly shut down in the United States, followed by other apps ByteDance controls through its subsidiaries.